TwinIsland/Canfig/doc/milestone1.md

 ```

 ## Target and Philosophy
 In the ARC (GitHub Action Runner Operator), many bugs stem from user errors, such as they don't know or misunderstand how to specified configuration.
-Canfig aims to prevent these issues by transforming documentation into code, thus simplifying usage.
+Canfig aims to prevent these issues by transforming developer's documentation into code.
 This philosophy underpins Canfig’s approach: it’s not just a traditional config language but one with a robust validation system designed to preemptively solve problems before they arise.

 By translating documentation into executable validation rules, Canfig ensures configurations are correct from the start, reducing errors and improving user experience.

+## Implementation Steps

 Here's a clearer and more detailed explanation of how to implement Canfig, along with a guide on how to use it.

-## Implementation Steps

 ### Preprocessing and Parsing
 1. **Macro Expansion**: Use `gcc -E` to preprocess any macros in the code, expanding them so that the parser can understand them without needing to interpret macros directly.